Kinodynamic Motion Planning via Funnel Control for Underactuated Unmanned Surface Vehicles: Kinodynamic motion-planning

 for all $i,j$, where $\boldsymbol{1}_{n}\in\mathbb{R}^n$ denotes a unit vector.
 The linear separation concept is depicted on Fig.~\ref{fig:lin_sep_sketch}.

 Finally, we can state the nonlinear optimization problem: \begin{problem}[Kinodynamic trajectory generation]

 \text{subject to} \end{problem}

 In Problem~\ref{prob:trajectory_generation}, the constraints \eqref{eq:init_cnd} and \eqref{eq:final_cnd} denote the initial and final conditions, \eqref{eq:vel_cstr}-\eqref{eq:acc_cstr} the velocity and acceleration constraints, \eqref{eq:lin_sep1}-\eqref{eq:lin_sep2} the linear separability conditions as explained previously.
 Based on the weight choices $w_i\geq0$, $i=1,2,3$, in Problem \ref{prob:trajectory_generation}, we can prioritize between the three objectives, namely, fitting the curve to the RRT obtained path, minimizing the jerk, and minimizing the time, respectively.
 Note that we shifted indices of $Q_k$ such that the control points are not optimized over the fixed control points determining the initial and final values of the curve.
 Also, note that it is possible to choose $w_1=0$ and thus avoid using the RRT path.
 However, this option results in an order of magnitude higher execution time, therefore making the RRT path useful prior for the curve generation.

+Note that the optimization problem is nonlinear due to \eqref{eq:acc_cstr}.
+A relaxed optimization problem could be equivalently written as a quadratically constrained quadratic program (QCQP) by omitting the acceleration constraint and some basic mathematical manipulations.
+However, this is out of the scope of this work.
+To solve this optimization problem, we used interior point optimizer (IPOPT) in CasADi \cite{Andersson2019casadi}.
+The computation time depends on how many points are used as the prior from the RRT obtained path, as they directly influence the number of the spline control points which are the variables of the optimization.

 A simulation example of the presented trajectory generation algorithm with $\mathrm{v}_{\textup{max}}=10$, $\mathrm{a}_{\textup{max}}=2$ is given on Fig.~\ref{fig:simulation}.
+On average, the optimization process typically completes within a range of 5 to 20 seconds across multiple runs on an Intel i7-8665U CPU running at 1.90GHz with 8 cores and Ubuntu 18.04 operating system.
+If the RRT path is not used as the prior in the optimization problem, the optimization might extend to 3-5 minutes on a user-defined number of points.
+Furthermore, on Fig~\ref{fig:simulation}, we provide a comparison with trajectories generated using \cite{verginis2022kdf}.
+Note that \cite{verginis2022kdf} uses interpolation through RRT points which might result in collisions with obstacles if the fixed time interval constraint between two points is not chosen appropriately, as the interpolated spline is not checked for collision.
+Furthermore, fluctuations in velocity and acceleration profiles can be significantly reduced with Problem~\ref{prob:trajectory_generation} due to the constraints \eqref{eq:vel_cstr}-\eqref{eq:acc_cstr}.